robamu-org/tmtccmd/docs/communication.rst

 The receiver thread may then also implement the logic required for some transport layers using blocking API.
-For example, the serial COBS interface will perform a blocking :py:meth:`serial.serial.read` to look for the start marker 0, and then read until the end marker 0 has been read.
+For example, the serial COBS interface will perform a blocking :py:meth:`serial.Serial.read` to look for the start marker 0, and then read until the end marker 0 has been read.

 Here is another example where a the same packet is sent via a serial interface.
 This